 Industry-Specific Certifications That Matter by Category

-Beyond ISO 9001, different manufacturing categories have relevant certifications:
+Beyond ISO 9001, different manufacturing categories have relevant certifications that buyers should understand:

 Industrial equipment and machinery: NFPA 79 compliance (electrical standards), CE marking for European exports, and ANSI/PMMI standards for packaging machinery are relevant.
-For pressure vessels, ASME Section VIII certification matters.
+For pressure vessels and similar equipment, ASME Section VIII certification matters.

-Food and beverage manufacturing: SQF (Safe Quality Food), BRC Global Standards, FSSC 22000, and FDA registration under FSMA are the primary frameworks.
-GMP compliance is a baseline.
+Food and beverage manufacturing: SQF (Safe Quality Food), BRC Global Standards, FSSC 22000, and FDA registration under the Food Safety Modernization Act (FSMA) are the primary frameworks.
+GMP (Good Manufacturing Practice) compliance is a baseline.

 Electronic manufacturing services: IPC standards (IPC-A-610 for acceptability of electronic assemblies, IPC/WHMA-A-620 for wire harnesses) and IATF 16949 for automotive electronics suppliers are standard requirements.